civicrm/civicrm-drupal-project/README.md

 ./civi-download
 ./civi-install drupal-demo http://localhost civid7
 ```
 (Note: The last command should be adjusted to your local system.
-It takes the form: "civi-install wp-demo [demo-site-url] [demo-db-name]"
+It takes the form: "civi-install drupal-demo [demo-site-url] [demo-db-name]"

 Now update the Apache/nginx configuration and create a matching virtual host (e.g.
-named "civiwp.localhost" with a DocumentRoot "/absolute/path/to/civicrm-wordpress-project/web").
+named "cividrupal.localhost" with a DocumentRoot "/absolute/path/to/civicrm-drupal-project/web").
 Restart Apache/nginx.

 ## Installation: CLI Tools